Moslemi/sandbox/my_fastai_progress/lesson_2/README.md

    1. On video Jeremy shown **FileDeleter**, but now FileDeleter was **removed** in favor of two new widgets: **ImageDeleter** and **ImageRelabeler**.
 ImageDeleter is essentially the same as the old FileDeleter.
    2. Notice that the widget will **not delete images directly from disk** but it will create a new csv file **cleaned.csv** from where I can create a new ImageDataBunch with the corrected labels to continue training my model.
+   3. In production's predictions, it is better to use CPU than GPU, because it is cheaper and can do the prediction of single data when GPU needs to wait for a full batch of data.
+   4. When learning rate is big, valid loss is big too.
+   5. If your learning rate is too small is that your training loss will be higher than your validation loss.
+You never want a model where your training loss is higher than your validation loss.
+That always means you haven't fitted enough which means either your learning rate is too low or your number of epochs is too low.
+   6. Any morel that is trained correctly will always have train loss lower than validation loss.
+That is not a sign of overfitting.

 #### Other resources: